MicrosoftDocs/dynamics365smb-docs/financials/inventory-how-register-new-items.md

 An item can be structured as a parent item with underlying child items in a bill of materials (BOM).
 In [!INCLUDE[d365fin](includes/d365fin_md.md)], a bill of materials is referred to as an assembly BOM.
 You use assembly BOMs to structure parent items that you sell as kits consisting of the parent's components or that you assemble to order or to stock.
 For more information, see [How to: Work with Bills of Materials](inventory-how-work-BOMs.md).

+> [!NOTE]
-**Note**: If item templates exist for different item types, then a window appears when you create a new item card from where you can select an appropriate template.
+>   If item templates exist for different item types, then a window appears when you create a new item card from where you can select an appropriate template.
 If only one item template exists, then new item cards always use that template.

 ## To create a new item card
 1. On the Home page, choose the **Items** action to open the list of existing items.